ariel055132/Notes/AWS/AWS_MonitoringLogging.md

    * Automatically scales the ingestion, storage, alerting, and querying of operational metrics as workloads grow and shrink
 3. *Grafana*
    * Data Visualization of monitoring and opreational data

+## Architecture Patterns
+1. Need to stream logs from Amzon EC2 instances in an Auto Scaling Group **(?)**
+   * Install the Unified CloudWatch Agent and collect logs files in Amazon CloudWatch
+2. Need to collect from EC2 instances with a **1 second granularity**
+   * Create a custom metric with *high resolution*
+   * Standard resolution: one minute granularity
+3. The application logs from on-premises servers must be proessed by AWS Lambda in real time
+   * Install the unified CloudWatch Agent on the servers and use a subscription filter in CloudWatch to connect to a Lamdba function.